nmitch31/Heart-Disease-Risk-Prediction/README.md

 Unsupervised Learning

-Clustering
+-Clustering

 Three distinct clusters based on smoking habits, diabetes, and stroke history.
 Cluster analysis reveals diabetes, prior stroke, and smoking as significant risk factors.
 Cluster 3, representing patients with diabetes, suggests the highest risk of heart disease.
 # Recommendations

-Caution in Predictions:
+-Caution in Predictions:

 Acknowledge model variations in predicting heart disease risk.
 Emphasize careful risk assessment, especially for at-risk patients.

-Intensive Blood Pressure Medication:
+-Intensive Blood Pressure Medication:

 Increase prescription of blood pressure medication for patients with high systolic blood pressure.
 Focus on Diabetes and Prior Stroke:
 Recognize the uncontrollable nature of diabetes and prior stroke.
 Direct attention to other contributing factors for patients with these characteristics.

-Research on Vaping:
+-Research on Vaping:

 Acknowledge the shift to vaping among younger generations.
 Propose extensive research on vaping implications for heart disease and overall health.
 # Conclusion